 There’s every chance you will be captivated by the romance of the Scottish Highlands, which are without a doubt, one of the most magical scenic regions of Scotland.

 If visiting Scotland this is one part of the country you must see.
 Take your time, hire a car or take one of the many Coach Tours and appreciate the unspoilt natural beauty of the place.
-In Scottish geography, the Highlands is defined as the north-western part of Scotland from Dumbarton to Stonehaven, taking in many towns and villages, the Hebrides, the County of Bute and parts of idyllic Perthshire.
+In Scottish geography, the Highlands is defined as the north-western part of Scotland, stretching from Dumbarton to Stonehaven, taking in many towns and villages, the Hebrides, the County of Bute and parts of idyllic Perthshire.

 The City of Inverness is regarded as the Highland capital, although Aviemore is the top resort in Scotland, offering a good selection of winter sports like skiing, curling, and snow boarding in the Cairngorms.
 Aviemore is also an excellent base for tours of the Highlands and Inverness-shire, including the famous Whisky Trail.

 Ullapool, on the north west coast of Scotland, is a small town situated about 2 hrs drive from Inverness and close to many of the popular visitor areas in the Highlands.

-Other famous sights to be seen in the Highlands of Scotland, include Glencoe, The Isle of Skye, Loch Ness and Ben Nevis.
-The Black Isle, a short drive from Inverness and Loch Ness, is ideal for exploring and touring, with mountains and glens, salmon-jumping, lochs, castles, and distilleries.
+Other famous sights to be seen in the Highlands of Scotland, include Glencoe, Loch Ness, Ben Nevis and The Isle of Skye.
+The Black Isle, a short drive from Inverness and Loch Ness, is ideal for exploring and touring, with mountains and glens, castles, lochs, salmon-jumping, and who would have guessed, whisky distilleries.

 Eating and drinking is one of the favourite pastimes in Scotland, and in the Highlands there’s a good selection of eating places with pubs, restaurants, bistros, cafes, and tearooms.
 You’ll also find many good holiday cottages and bed & breakfasts, ranging from spacious farmhouses to historic 18th century buildings in rural locations.